honeycombio/honeycomb-opentelemetry-python/examples/hello-world-django/README.md

 ## Distro Instrumentation Example

 This app uses configuration configures the OpenTelemetry SDK programmatically in [manage.py](./manage.py).
-Alternitively, you can use environment variables as parameters like below:
+Alternatively, you can use environment variables as parameters like below:

 ```python
 configure_opentelemetry(